Joffre Guerrón: Atlético Paranaense

 In July 2010, Guerrón joined the Brazilian club Atlético Paranaense for a transfer fee of €907,000.

-After playing for Paranaense for two seasons, he became the teams icon and top goalscorer.
+After playing for Paranaense for two seasons, he became the team's top goalscorer.

 Beijing Guoan

-Guerrón made his a goalscoring debut for his new club, with a signature bicycle kick.
+Guerrón moved to Beijing Guoan in 2012.
 He scored his first league goal on 20 October, in a 2–0 away win against Qingdao Jonoon.
 He ended his season with 13 games played, and 2 goals scored.

-On his league debut for the 2013 Chinese Super League, he scored a goal backwards, in a 4–1 home win against Shanghai East Asia F.C.
+On his league debut for the 2013 Chinese Super League, he scored in a 4–1 home win against Shanghai East Asia F.C.
 On 5 April, Guerrón scored the only goal in an away win against Jiangsu Sainty.
 On 23 April, in an AFC Champions League group match against Korean giants Pohang Steelers, Guerron scored the opening goal in a 2–0 home win.
 On 1 June, Guerrón scored a chipped goal in a 4–0 home win over Liaoning Whowin.
 On 22 June, he scored in a 2–1 away loss to Hangzhou.
 A week later on 26 June, Guerrón scored in a 3–0 home win over Shandong Luneng.
 On 7 July, he scored his sixth goal of the season against Shanghai SIPG, in a 3–0 away win.
 Then a week later on 14 July, Guerrón scored another goal in a 3–1 home win against Wuhan Zall.
 On 25 August he scored in a 4–0 home win over Dalian Aerbin.
 On 5 October, Guerrón scored in a 1–1 away draw against Liaoning Whowin.
 On 18 October, Guerron scored in a 1–1 home draw against Hangzhou.